A Location Growth Spurt for Videos!

 With local variations in weather sometimes being more exaggerated than those experienced in other coastal areas.

-The People are Lovely
+People are Lovely

 The population is very diverse, not to mention notoriously friendly and easy to work with.
-In fact, television and video production regularly makes various “friendliest cities in the world” lists.
+In fact, television and video production regularly make various “friendliest cities in the world” lists.
 This makes collecting and corralling extras (which is often like nailing Jell-o to a tree) much more doable.

 Additionally, people are enthusiastic.
 Residents revel in the novelty of having a Deadpool fight scene filmed blocks from their house, while their counterparts in the city of angels would most likely just bitch about gridlock and extra traffic on the 405.